How Long Can You Leave Your Cat With an Automatic Feeder?

 “It’s a tool I use quite frequently,” says Marci Koski of Feline Behavior Solutionsopens in new tab.
 “Food can be a big stressor for some cats, which can lead to all sorts of behavioral issues: from inter-cat aggression to house soiling.
 Like humans, they can get hangry, which can cause irritability and increased aggression, especially before meals.”

-Koski recommends following the “Five a Day Felix” plan developed by Dr. Sarah Ellis and Dr. Lizzie Rowe, which encourages cat parents to feed their feline companions five (or more) small portions of food at regular intervals throughout the day.
+Koski recommends following the “Five-a-Day Felixopens in new tab” plan developed by Dr. Sarah Ellis and Dr. Lizzie Rowe, which encourages cat parents to feed their feline companions five (or more) small portions of food at regular intervals throughout the day.
 This approach replicates the size and frequency of the meals they would eat if they were in the wild hunting birds and small rodents.

-The Cat Coachopens in new tab’s Marilyn Krieger agrees, pointing out that, “in the wild, cats will hunt 10 to 12 times per day with a 40 to 60 percent success rate, which equals around five meals per day.”
+The Cat Coachopens in new tab’s Marilyn Krieger agrees, pointing out that “in the wild, cats will hunt 10 to 12 times per day with a 40 to 60 percent success rate, which equals around five meals per day.”

 For this reason, Krieger is also a big fan of automatic feeders.
 “They’re great,” she says.
 “If you have to go to work [outside the home] you can still feed your cat every four hours.”